-- Unless otherwise stated in the TDS, an electronic mark is mandatory for each task where no valid mark has been achieved by physical marker. - In case the same logger-goal is declared more than once the last valid declaration will be used.
+- Unless otherwise stated in the TDS, an electronic mark is mandatory for each task where no valid mark has been achieved by physical marker. - In case when more than one goal is declared in the same logger-goal the last valid declaration will be used. - If not otherwise stated in the task data, in the case a required altitude declaration is missing or the declared altitude is below the ground the declared goal will be assumed at be at the separation altitude (II.22) of 700 ft (213 m) MSL. - Pilot who declared a goal in a wrong slot will be penalized by 50 task points.

-Failure to follow the instructions 'Details for the use of GPS Loggers' may be penalized without warning.
+Failure to follow the instructions "Details for the use of GPS Loggers" may be penalized without warning.